Juneteenth and the End of the Civil War

 At this point, only scattered Confederate forces remained.
 As news of Lee’s surrender at Appomattox and Johnston’s surrender in North Carolina spread, these Confederate forces surrendered to the nearest Union troops.
 Most of these occurred in early May 1865.
 In early June 1865, the last major group to surrender was the Confederate army west of the Mississippi in Texas and Louisiana.

-President Andrew Johnson declared that the ‘insurrection’ was ended in June 1865.
+President Andrew Johnson declared that the ‘insurrection’ had ended in June 1865.

-As Union armies conquered Confederate territory, the slaves in those areas were freed.
+As Union armies conquered Confederate territory, they freed the slaves in those areas.
 Texas was quite remote in those days, with limited war action.
-As a result, there were few Union troops available to enforce the Emancipation Proclamation, even though the war was over.
-Union general Gordon Granger arrived in Texas with a Union force and addressed the problem on June 19, 1865 while in Galveston Texas.
+As a result, few Union troops were available to enforce the Emancipation Proclamation, even though the war was over.
+Union general Gordon Granger arrived in Texas with a Union force and addressed the problem on June 19, 1865, while in Galveston, Texas.
 He issued this order:

 The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.